rusty-bits/octool/README.md

           'down'/'j'          jump to bottom of section
 ```
 Usage:
-'i' show info of highlighted item.
- - If item is resource such as a kext or driver, octool will show the source of the file it will place in the OUTPUT EFI folder.
- - If the highlighted item is a field of the config.plist, octool will show the relevant description and info from the latest [Acidanthera](https://github.com/acidanthera) Configuration.tex file.

 'TAB/ENTER' will switch to edit mode for string, integer, or data fields.
 'TAB' will also toggle between editing a data field as hex or as a string.
  - 'ENTER' will save any changes made
  - 'ESC' will discard and changes